 Within three weeks of treatment the naturopathic patient noticed a reduction in swelling and pain for the first time.
 Her energy was still low and she was experiencing lymph swelling and fatigue, so treatment was continued.

 Over the next three months her energy continued to improve and the pain resolved significantly.
-The naturopathic treatment plan then changed, discontinuing antimicrobial treatments and continuing naturopathic immune support, such as IV vitamins, to continue supporting the healing process.
+The naturopathic treatment plan then changed, discontinuing antimicrobial treatments and continuing naturopathic immune support, such as IV nutrients, to continue supporting the healing process.

 After a few months the naturopathic patient noticed her fatigue was increasing again and she had a few flares of pain in both her knees and shoulder.
 She once again started on treatment to kill the infection and within a month was feeling as good as a few months prior.
 The patient stayed on naturopathic herbal antimicrobials that are specific for Lyme disease for three months after the antibiotics.

-At the six month follow-up the naturopathic patient was continuing on fish oils, a naturopathic anti-inflammatory herbal, and was receiving IV vitamins once a month.
+At the six month follow-up the naturopathic patient was continuing on fish oils, a naturopathic anti-inflammatory herbal, and was receiving IV treatments once a month.
 The naturopathic patient reported resolution of her pain, and was taking no pain medication of any kind.
 She had experienced no symptoms for three months, energy was the best in years, and her anxiety had also resolved.
 The naturopathic patient has a high stress job so current and future naturopathic treatments are continuing to help manage her stress and decrease the risk of any future flare-ups.